 Caring for your furnace can help more than you’d think in the months in between furnace service appointments.
 One of the simplest, and critical, ways to care for your furnace is by switching out your furnace filter.
 Having a filthy air filter may contribute to a number of unfavorable issues for your heating and cooling system, its efficiency, and ultimately, how much your energy expenses are every month.

-So what goes in to deciding when you should replace your furnace filter?
+So what goes in to determining when you should change your furnace filter?

-- On the top of that open compartment is where your furnace filter is resting on two metal brackets.
+- On the top of that open compartment is where you will find your furnace filter resting on two metal brackets.

-- There will be a small amount of space to move your filter back and forth that allows you to remove one end of the filter and remove it from the compartment.
+- There will be a small amount of space to move your filter back and forth that allows you to remove one end of the filter and pull it out of the compartment.

 - When adding the new filter, look at the perimeter of the filter for an arrow that shows you the air flow direction, to make sure you’re installing the filter in the correct direction.
 In most cases, the arrow should point at the main part (or top) of the furnace.